DestinyVolt/D-D/Others/Wisp.md

 CHA > DEX=CON=STR(14) > INT > WIS

 Personality Trait: I like lighting small fires and watching them burn. \
 Flaw: I was designed such that I physically cannot attempt to target another creature with a damaging attack or spell.
-I am incredibly resentful of this, and delight in outsmarting this limitation.
+I am incredibly resentful of this, and delight in circumventing this limitation.

 #### Skills
 Specialized Design: Performance, Thieves' Tools \